-Relocation - a federally funded (CDBG) program, which offers assistance to households displaced as a result of condemnation.
+Homelessness Prevention and Rapid Rehousing - a federally funded program which offers assistance to households at risk of or experiencing homelessness.

-Project Based Homeownership - a federally funded (HOME) program, which provides 'turn-key' homeownership units for first-time homebuyers.
+Project Based Homeownership - a federally funded (HOME) program, which provides homeownership units for first-time homebuyers.
 Developers are provided financial assistance to acquire and rehabilitate distressed properties.

-Multi-family Rental Production - a federally funded (HOME) program which produces affordable rental units.
-Not all units produced had been filled by the end of the reporting period.
+Multi-family Rental Production - a federally funded (HOME) program which produces affordable rental units through the rehabilitation of multi-family housing complexes, or, in some limited cases, through new construction.